cschladetsch/CoinSpot-GoogleSheets/Readme.md

 You will need a CoinSpot account.
 The default is CoinSpot Australia.
 Change the currency used to your locale.
 The default is _AUD_.

-You will also need a Google account and at least on Google Sheet if you wish to use the auto-update methods.
+You will also need a Google account and at least one Google Sheet if you wish to use the auto-update methods.
 You can use the app without this of course.

 ## External references
 These are the required references:

 * Google Api.
-Install via nuget
 * Google Sheets v4.

-Install via nuget package console `code example.
-Install via nuget package console `code example
+These should automatically install via the file `packages.config` in the Solution folder.

 ## CoinSpot API
 Login to CoinSpot and get an API key and secret.
 Add them to `App.config`.